Don’t Pack EVERYTHING for Your College Student’s Dorm

 – Hanging shower organizers because you can’t leave them in the shower anyway.
 Opt for shower totes that you carry your supplies to and from the shower in easily.

 – A TV because let’s be honest parents, you know they are just going to watch Netflix from their laptops anyway.

 – An iron because you know as well as I do that picturing your college student ironing is most likely just wishful thinking anyway.

 – Books should be left at home too.
 Get a free reading app and download books to it instead.
 If they really need a physical copy they can just borrow it from the school library.

 – Avoid bringing bed risers and lift the bed atop a storage organizer instead.
 The bed risers don’t fit most dorm beds anyway and the storage organizer will be a welcome reprieve to the super small closet they will face if they get one at all.

 – Finally swap those bulky suitcases for duffle bags that can be emptied and shoved into a corner.
 Suitcases will just get in the way!

 Need help getting your student settled into their dorm room?
 Carver Concierge can pick them up at the airport and even help them unpack!
-Call us today to learn about our “Mom Away from Home” program at (813) 546-4070!
+Contact us today to learn about our “Mom Away from Home” program at (813) 546-4070!